RECHERGG/BluePearlMusic/Readme.md

 When you don't have a good hosting System, then edit the Buffer in the Constructor form the `PlayerSendHandler`.

 # License
-This bot (include the images and name) are licensed under the MIT License.
+This bot is licensed under the MIT License.
 See [**LICENSE**](https://github.com/Rysefoxx/RyseInventory/blob/master/LICENSE)

 Copyright (c) 2023 RECHERGG